kuzzleio/kuzzle-device-manager/doc/1/guides/decoders/index.md

 The generated URL is the following: `POST /_/device-manager/payload/<model-kebab-case>`.

-You can specify a custom API action and customs HTTP routes by defining the `action` and `http` properties on the decoder class.
+You can specify a custom API action and custom HTTP routes by defining the `action` and `http` properties of the decoder class.

 ```js
 class KarakoyDecoder extends Decoder {